-The Neonatology Division maintains a 40-bed Neonatal Intensive Care Unit (NICU)and offers comprehensive evaluation and treatment for all critically ill neonates, including extremely low birth-weight infants and those with surgical, genetic and cardiac conditions.
-Specialists are available 24 hours a day
+The Neonatology Division maintains the 52-bed Drs.
+Rouben and Violet Jiji Neonatal Intensive Care Unit (NICU) and offers comprehensive evaluation and treatment for all critically ill neonates, including extremely low birth-weight infants and those with surgical, genetic and cardiac conditions.
+Specialists are available 24 hours a day.

 A specialized neonatal transport team, based at the University of Maryland Medical Center, provides ambulance and helicopter transportation for critically ill infants throughout the state.